ssghule/Optical-Character-Recognition-using-Hidden-Markov-Models/README.md

 can resolve ambiguities in recognition by using statistical constraints of English (or whichever language is being processed).
 These constraints can be incorporated very naturally using an HMM.</br> </br>

-We’ve already divided a text string image up into little subimages corresponding to individual letters;
+__Data:__ A text string image is divided into little subimages corresponding to individual letters;
 a real OCR system has to do this letter segmentation automatically, but here we’ll assume a fixed-width font so that we know exactly where each letter begins and ends ahead of time.
 In particular, we’ll assume each letter fits in a box that’s 16 pixels wide and 25 pixels tall.
 We’ll also assume that our documents only